daangn/stackflow/packages/navigator/README.md

     // Go to a specific path
     push(`/posts/${postId}`)

-    // Opens a specific path in a new window that cannot be swipe back (Cupertino theme only) push(`/posts/${postId}`, {
+    // Opens a specific path with some options push(`/posts/${postId}`, {
-      present: true,
+      present: true, // option to prevent swipe back (Cupertino theme only)
-    })
+      animate: false, // option to control animation effect (default: true) })
   }